Who we are

 Becca is an educator and artist with a passion for creating interactive community art projects.
 She has found expressive arts to be a powerful tool in healing deep wounds in people of all ages.
 Although Becca has always loved exploring all modalities of the arts, it wasn't until she was healing from her past that she realized that art can transform experiences of trauma and pain.

-Becca is currently attending graduate school and pursing a Master's in Social Work to continue helping others discover healing through expressive arts.
+Becca recently completed a Master's in Social Work to continue helping others discover healing through expressive arts.
 She is passionate about building communities with safe spaces for creative expression for survivors of sexual and domestic violence.

 She enjoys playing with multi-media collages, text based art, watercolors, crayons, poetry, and occasionally dabbles with graphic design.
 Becca also enjoys yoga, running, rock climbing, reading, writing, and making smoothies.